thybag/quick-spot/readme.md

 ## Quick start

 1. Download a copy of quickspot.js
-2. include quickspot.js in to your webp age
+2. Include `quickspot.js` in to your web page.
 3. call `quickspot.attach({"url":"<path_to_JSON>", "target":"<id_of_searchbox>"});`

+or to install with [Bower](http://bower.io/) run `bower install quick-spot`

-See the demo for more information.
-Tested in Chrome, Firefox and IE7+
+Please see the demo page for some more examples.

+Quickspot is tested to have full support for Chrome, Firefox, Safari and IE9+.
+IE7 and IE8 also work although the custom events are unsupported.

 ## Basic configuration

-Quickspot is designed to do an in-memory search on a provided array of JSON objects.
-By default it assumes the title of each item will be in an attribute called "name".
-(See: option.key_value if this is not the case.)
+Quickspot is designed to quickly perform an in-memory search on an array of JSON objects.
+By default it assumes the title of each item will be in an attribute called `name`.
+(See: `option.key_value` if this is not the case.)

 At minimum both `target` and either `data` or `url` must be provided to the quickspot attach method.